NMyVision/TemplateWriter/README.md

 - Fix load to override an existing value if exists.

 2.0.0
-- null can not be passed in the constructor anymore use TemplateWriter.Empty
+- `null` can not be passed in the constructor anymore use TemplateWriter.Empty
-- removed Add(object) now use Load(object)
+- Removed Add(object) now use Load(object)
 - Load(object) can accept an class object, Anonymous type, IDictionary or KeyValuePair

 1.2.0